JTurcotti/swift-proposals/fearless-types.md

 }
 ```

 Although it may appear intimidating, all the typing contexts are doing in the above example is encoding the minimal graph structure involved in this example: two fields are explored in a tree-like state, temporarily deviate from that state, then are returned to it.
+Note that some typing rules, such as to read an isolated field, require `ℋ` to have a specific form, such as the presence of that isolated field.
+Similarly, the typing rule for functions requires the starting and finishing typing contexts to exactly match those expected by the signature of the function.
+Here, that means `self` is in a region with no tracked state.
+The implicit elaborations and simplifications mentioned above are necessary to help these typing rules apply, and come from a language of *virtual transformations*.
+Virtual transformations allow the typing context to be subsituted for an alternative that captures the same, or strictly less, information.
+To successfully typecheck programs, these must be inferred by the compiler.

 For symmetry, here's what typechecking `swap` for the non-isolated `Pair` would look like:

 ```swift
 extension Pair<T> {